-- A. Preliminary sketches, photographs, or other documentation of sufficient descriptive clarity to indicate the nature of the proposed public art; - B. An appraisal or other evidence of the value of the proposed public art, including acquisition and installation costs; - C. Preliminary plans containing such detailed information as may be required by the City Manager to adequately evaluate the location of the public art in relation to the proposed development, and its compatibility with the proposed development, including compatibility with the character of adjacent conforming developed parcels and existing neighborhood, if necessary to evaluate the proposal; and - D. A narrative proposal with elevations, site plans, lines of sight studies, renderings and other descriptive materials, as deemed necessary by the City Manager, to be submitted to the Community and Cultural Affairs Commission to demonstrate that the public art will be displayed in an area open and freely available to the general public or otherwise provide public accessibility in an equivalent manner based on the characteristics of the public art or its placement on the site.
-(Ord.
-518 § 2, 2010; prior code § 159.29.080)
+- A. Preliminary sketches, photographs, or other documentation of sufficient descriptive clarity to indicate the nature of the proposed public art: - B. An appraisal or other evidence of the value of the proposed public art, including acquisition and installation costs; - C. Preliminary plans containing such detailed information as may be required by the City Manager to adequately evaluate the location of the public art in relation to the proposed development, and its compatibility with the proposed development, including compatibility with the character of adjacent conforming developed parcels and existing neighborhood, if necessary to evaluate the proposal; and - D. A narrative proposal with elevations, site plans, lines of sight studies, renderings and other descriptive materials, as deemed necessary by the City Manager, to be submitted to the Community and Cultural Affairs Commission and eventually to be approved, denied or modified by the City Council, to demonstrate that the public art will be displayed in an area open and freely available to the general public or otherwise provide public accessibility in an equivalent manner based on the characteristics of the public art or its placement on the site.